County Durham and Darlington

 2022-0074 8 Mar 2022

-Human Kind Charity Boots UK Ltd
+Boots UK Ltd Human Kind Charity

 Alcohol, drug and medication related deaths Other related deaths

-Concerns summary The prescription delivery system is unsafe, relying on physical documents without witnessed delivery or confirmation.
+Concerns summary (AI summary) The prescription delivery system is unsafe, relying on physical documents without witnessed delivery or confirmation.
 It lacks effective mechanisms to detect or remedy failed deliveries, risking discontinuity of vital medical treatment.

 Jane Allison